Skip to content

 • Prep a Raspberry Pi.

-• Create an SD card with the Raspbian Lite OS Image (no Desktop GUI is needed for this)
+• Create an SD card with the Raspbian Lite OS Image (no Desktop GUI is needed for this).
+The official Raspberry Pi Imager is the easiest way to do this.

 • Solder the shield (https://www.adafruit.com/product/2345) together, and add a jumper wire between pins 4 and 18 so that the RGB library can be run in the highest quality mode.
-This is described in the Adafruit documentation linked below.
+This is described in the Adafruit documentation.

 • Connect a 5V, 4A power brick to the shield.

-• Power on the Pi, and connect via SSH using the default password.
-(Check your router for the DHCP-assigned IP address)
+• Power on the Pi, and connect via SSH.
+Check your router for the DHCP-assigned IP address, or use the mDNS local hostname that you assigned via the config options during SD card creation.

 • Install all the latest updates using sudo apt update && sudo apt dist-upgrade -y.
-Reboot when complete.
+Reboot when complete, then SSH back in.

 • Set the RTC Time